gskorupa/examples/store_service/store_service.md

 ```
 The service exposes our store API at http://localhost:8080/api/store

-We can add new product by sending POST request
+We can add new product by sending POST request:
 ```
-curl -d "id=p001&sku=abc123&unit=kg&price=1.5&name=My first product" http://localhost:8080/api/store
+curl -d "id=p001&sku=MPEXPL01&unit=pcs&stock=10.0&price=1.5&name=My first example product" http://localhost:8080/api/store
 ```

-and read all stored products or selected product by sending GET requests
+After adding one or more product we can read all store content or selected product by sending GET requests:
 ```
 # read all products
 curl http://localhost:8080/api/store